-Chemical engineering (CHEN) is a broad and versatile discipline which deals with the development and application of processes that change materials either chemically or physically.
+Chemical engineering is a broad and versatile discipline which deals with the development and application of processes that change materials either chemically or physically.
 Chemical engineers invent, design, and operate manufacturing processes that involve the chemical transformation of raw materials into products that are of value to mankind.

 Such products require purification and packaging for distribution, and raw materials require proper handling and preparation.
 Since such processes are often energy intensive, involve hazardous materials, and produce byproducts and wastes, chemical engineers also work in energy management, safety, pollution prevention, and waste treatment and disposal.